Women over the age of 18 should visit their GP every 2 years for a women’s health check

 Your doctor will check that you and your baby are well, give you useful information to help you have a healthy pregnancy (including healthy eating and exercise advice) and answer any questions you may have.

-It is important to realize that there is no ‘normal’ sexuality and the quality of a woman’s sexual experience is affected by individual differences, by life situations, by age and hormonal levels, and by overall health and well-being.
+It is important to realise that there is no ‘normal’ sexuality and the quality of a woman’s sexual experience is affected by individual differences, by life situations, by age and hormonal levels, and overall health and well-being.

 Sexually transmitted infections include chlamydia, syphilis, gonorrhoea, genital warts, genital herpes, thrush as well as HIV and hepatitis.

 Even if there are no signs and symptoms they can still develop complications or pass on the infection to others.
 Often the only way to know whether you have an STI is to get tested.

 If you suspect that you have a sexually transmitted infection you should avoid sexual intercourse or any sexual activity completely until advised by your GP.

 Tristar Medical Group practices employ a combination of allied health professionals to provide support with mental health.